 “If you used to buy a 6-pack of soda and drink 6 cans a week but now buy a 12-pack…you’re probably going to start drinking 12 cans a week.
 Be mindful when buying larger sizes to make sure your habits don’t change as a result.”

 So, if you really think that you will not use the extra items before your next shopping trip, then you can make the decision to get the offer.
-If not: put the offer down, back away, and just buy the amount you intended to.
+If not: put the offer down, back away.
+Only buy the amount you intended to.

 Solution: Use A Calculator Instead of Your Brain

-Your brain gets tired when shopping, so even if you’re pretty confident about your mental sums, you’re probably not going to be out your sum-processing best.
-So give your brain a rest and use a calculator to work out if those deals are really as cheap as they claim to be, especially compared to similar products at full price.
+Your brain gets tired when shopping.
+Even if you’re pretty confident about your mental math, you’re probably not going to be out your sum-processing best.
+Give your brain a rest and use a calculator to work out if those deals are really as cheap as they claim to be, especially compared to similar products at full price.

 You don’t even have to bring a physical calculator.
 Almost all smartphones have a basic one inbuilt which is perfect for the simple sums and divisions that you’ll need to do around the grocery store.
 You can even download a calculator app.
 If you do download one, we recommend one with a widget so you can do the math directly on your home screen.